mridiot0/Simple_network_scanner/README.md

 ### Note:
 - Ensure proper permissions and dependencies are installed before running the script.
 - This script is for educational and informational purposes only.
 Use responsibly and respect the privacy and security of network devices.
+- Any issues tell me I'll be happy to hammer my head into this 🙂.